AshleyF/ozobot/readme.md

 This program fragment blinks red, then green, then blue, with one-second pauses.

+#### Literals

+Values less than 128 are considered literals and pushed to the stack.
+Values of 128 or higher are instructions.
+You may notice that in OzoBlockly negative values are supported.
+This is done by emitting a *positive* value (one less than desired) followed by a `not` (`83` hex) instruction.
+This gives a range of -128 to +127.

 ### Full Example

 This Forth-like code to blink red, green, blue with one-second delays: